Real Estate Commission Rates in Chicago: What Sellers Pay in 2026

 • Your home is in a neighborhood with fast sales (most of Chicago)

-• You’re selling a higher-priced property where percentage savings are substantial
+• You’re selling a higher-priced property where the difference between percentage and flat listing fees is more pronounced

 • Your home is in good condition and will show well